 Summary: This fact sheet explains what informed consent is, what questions you might want to ask and why you need to sign a consent form.

 Title: Making a complaint - Health Complaints Commissioner

 Summary: You have the right to access safe, quality healthcare and to be treated with respect.
 Raising your concerns when this doesn’t happen protects your rights and can improve the health system for all Victorians.
 How can I launch a complaint with the Health Complaints Commissioner?

-Summary: If you are dissatisfied with any service provided, contracted, funded or regulated by the Department of Health and Human Services you can make a complaint.
+Summary: If you are dissatisfied with any service provided, contracted, funded or regulated by the Department of Health you can make a complaint.
 This fact sheet explains the process you can follow on making the complaint.

 Summary: This subtitled video provides information on the range of mental health support services available in Victoria 24 hours a day, seven days a week.
 It outlines how these services can provide treatment, information, tools and advice on how to deal with a range of mental health issues.

 Summary: 'My Body.
 My Health.' is a series of five educational PowerPoint presentations to help organisations deliver health information to women from migrant and refugee backgrounds.
 Topics are 1) Health checks 2) Good food for good health 3) Move more.
 Sit less 4) Feeling good.
 How to feel more positive in life 5) The importance of vitamin D.